 - Discover and explore the science behind forensic science through lectures and special presentations

-- Gain an deeper understanding of how science and engineering affects the criminal justice system
+- Gain a deeper understanding of how science and engineering affects the criminal justice system

-- Learn how CSI lab work is carried out, utilizing modern criminal detection methods in many scientific fields
+- Learn how work in a CSI lab is carried out, utilizing modern criminal detection methods in many scientific fields

-- Work individually and as teams to gather and interpret evidence from simulated crime scenes
+- Work individually and in a team to gather and interpret evidence from simulated crime scenes

-- Utilize the laboratory facilities of the SU Forensic and National Security Sciences Institute
+- Utilize the laboratory facilities of the Forensic & National Security Sciences Institute at Syracuse University

 Learn more about Forensic Science: